-In EwE we have worked around this problem by redefining key types and constants from the Microsoft VisualBasic assembly in ?EwEUtils.
+Now, your code may require some of the handy-dandy bits that this assembly provided.
+We redefined some of the key types and constants from the Microsoft.
+VisualBasic assembly in ?EwEUtils.
+We did not copy all of 'em, some good .NET equivalents exist for outdated VB6-derived contraptions such as string manipulation functions and file interactions.
 You should not use Chr, Asc, IIF, TriState, MsgBox, UBound, InStr, vbTab, vbCrLF and a whole whack of other old and familiar constructs if you wish your application to run on any other OS than Windows.

-To remove reliance on Microsoft.VisualBasic simply remove the auto-generated reference in the project properties References page.
+To remove reliance on Microsoft.
+VisualBasic simply remove the auto-generated reference in the project properties References page.
 For most constructs .NET offers a solid alternative (for instance Array.GetUpperBound()), but for other constructs you may have to be creative (vcTab becomes Convert.ToChar(9).ToString() - or do you have a better idea?).